 - Hang your onions.
 Cut off a leg from your old pantyhose.
 Stick onions or similar vegetables down into them, and tie the top to a beam in your kitchen.

 - Quick shoe polish.
 When you’ve got a pair of shoes that just need a little buffing to add some shine, pantyhose material is great for that job.
 Just buff the shoes with the nylons, and the shine will come back.

 - Protection in the outdoors.
 Pantyhose can protect your legs from insect bites, so toss on an old pair whenever you’re working outdoors, gardening, hiking or camping.

 - Line your planters.
 In another post, I talked about how you can line plant potters with coffee filters to keep water and soil inside.
 Pantyhose will do exactly the same trick in the same way.

 - Control top hair scrunchies.
 The tops of control top pantyhose can be cut into strips (all the way around) to make hair scrunchies.

 - Straining.
-You might be repulsed at the idea of straining a food item through old pantyhose, though it wouldn’t actually be dangerous as long as you wash them well first (maybe even with bleach).
-But you can definitely strain other things through them, such as paint into which bits of debris have fallen.
+You might be repulsed at the idea of straining a food item through old pantyhose, though it’s perfectly safe as long as you wash them well first.
+You can definitely strain other things through them, such as paint into which bits of debris have fallen.

 - Tying plants to sticks.
 Old pantyhose can be great for tying tomato vines and similar plants to stakes.
 They’re soft enough not to choke the plant at any point in its growth, but strong enough not to let it fall.